 There is no specific treatment for this disorder.
 Instead, symptoms are treated as needed.

-- Use artificial tears to replace normal tearing and prevent drying of the eyes.
+- Use artificial tears to prevent dry eyes.

-- Spray the nostrils with saline nose spray often to remove debris and prevent infection.
+- Use saline nose spray to remove debris and prevent infection.

 - Brain damage caused by increased body temperature

 - Seizures caused by high fever (febrile seizures)